Land acknowledgement: United States

 In the United States, the practice of land acknowledgments was gaining momentum as of 2019.
 Early adopters included arts institutions, museums, institutions of higher education, non-profit organizations, local governments, and churches.
 After the 2020 Oscar land acknowledgment statement by Taika Waititi, the practice has received more attention, both positive and negative.
 Native Governance Center has resources on the topic of land acknowledgment, as do a number of sites geared toward colleges and universities.
 In some cases in the United States, the term "land and labor acknowledgement" has been adopted to include recognition of historic usage of forced labor through slavery and acknowledging descendants of locally-enslaved peoples.

+In 2025, the 9th Circuit Court of Appeals ruled that the University of Washington had violated the First Amendment rights of a professor by subjecting him to a prolonged investigation and reprimand for putting a parody land acknowledgment on a syllabus.

 Reception

 Land acknowledgements have been criticized for being empty gestures that avoid addressing the issues of Indigenous communities in context.
 Ensuring the factual accuracy of acknowledgments can be difficult due to problems like conflicting land claims or unrecorded land exchanges between Indigenous nations.
-Some Indigenous leaders and activists say land acknowledgements are a waste of time, while others suggest they can be a first step toward action favoring Indigenous rights.
+Some indigenous leaders and activists say land acknowledgements are a waste of time, while others suggest they can be a first step toward action favoring indigenous rights.